Diaj3/NodejsIntroProject/README.md

 ## Introduction to nodejs basics
 - Getting to know how the most frequently used modules work
-- Developing a couple of simple endpoints to construct an api
+- Developing a couple of simple endpoints to construct an api with express
 - Integration with MongoDB
 - Using Joi (a schema description language) for data validation